 Let it Dry

 The number one rule of sunscreen is to let it dry.
 So, an ideal application setting is not under the blazing sun where your sweat or the Gulf water will wash it away.
 Cool, dry skin is best for the first application of the day.
 Inside your vacation rental is not the best spot for this to go down either.
 Avoid having to explain to the owner of your vacation rental why his or her couch looks like the greasy inside of a hotdog package.
+Helpful Hint: Apply sunscreen outdoors, in a cool, shady area so that it can dry.
 For best results (and good karma), apply your first coat of sunscreen in a shady spot outside of your car, home, or condo.
 Subsequent coats should be applied about every two hours or after a decent amount of time in the water.
 We recommend applying sunscreen from a seated position on a towel under one of our umbrellas.
 Spread out under our umbrella's six foot canopies and lather that white gold back onto your skin while the surf laps onto the shore.
 Understanding how to use sunscreen can help prevent uncomfortable burns or other potential health issues.

 What's In This Stuff?